Thank you for attending the SPE Workshop.

-In this workshop, operators will share lessons learned from multiple case studies and roundtables, offering a chance to shape future technology development while service companies will share the newest emerging tracer technologies.
+In this workshop, operators shared lessons learned from multiple case studies and roundtables, offering a chance to shape future technology development while service companies shared the newest emerging tracer technologies.
 Individual sessions covered a number of topics including tracer use during EOR, the application of tracer technology for improved reservoir management, establishing the value of tracer information, new commercial technologies, and breakout group discussions.

-This workshop is an excellent opportunity for information sharing among reservoir engineers, petroleum engineers, geoscientists, completion engineers, as well as those investigating reservoir measurements, and well productivity within academia.
+This workshop was an excellent opportunity for information sharing among reservoir engineers, petroleum engineers, geoscientists, completion engineers, as well as those investigating reservoir measurements, and well productivity within academia.

 With political and economic uncertainty clouding the foreseeable future, the need for value-driven decision making becomes even more critical for operators globally.
 The pressure to reassess the cost structure of field developments, to maximise production, and to minimise cost has become a common refrain for an industry used to boom-and-bust.
 Yet for those responsible for decision-making, the information necessary to drive critical choices continues to be difficult to obtain.

 Understanding the reservoir and the way production/completion decisions affect it are often reliant on tools that are expensive to use, difficult to operate, or provide only a limited ‘snapshot’ of well conditions.

 The exception to this is chemical tracers, a passive measurement tool that offers insight into the well and reservoir over time, and at reasonable cost.
 In the SPE tracer workshop 2021, engineers, scientists, and other global professionals had an opportunity to come together, explore, and share the latest and most comprehensive understanding of tracer applications.